Michelle Charlesworth Therapy

 Fees & Location

-I offer Face to Face sessions at my office in Greenwich, SE10 and I offer online sessions to anyone living within the UK.
+I offer Face to Face counselling sessions at my office in Greenwich, SE10 - close to Greenwich train/ DLR station.
+I also offer online counselling sessions to anyone living within the UK.

 Get in touch